 An aspect of generating counterfactuals with sampling-based methods that is largely overlooked or handled quite poorly is realism.
 As these samples are often generated by randomly changing feature values, or by combining instances, they might be quite infeasible.
 For example, a generated instance in the context of loan applications might be a 20-year-old person with 15 years of working experience as an ideal candidate for a loan.
 That means they would have started their career at age 5.
 This example obviously does not represent a real-life situation.
 A counterfactual example must be a plausible data point to make the user see its real-life value.
 Note that this does not frequently occur with counterfactuals derived from the training data, which are inherently realistic.

 There have been some attempts to create plausible counterfactuals.
 These mostly rely on the assumption that features are independent.
 For example, to give a general impression of the relation to the training data, the distance to the closest training data point can be measured [36].
 By taking this score into account, found counterfactuals are generally closer to the training data.
 It is also possible to look for counterfactuals that lie in dense, connected areas of the training data [42].
-This ensures that the query instance can be transformed to take on another the target output, which is relevant for actionable settings.
+This ensures that the query instance can be transformed to take on another target output, which is relevant for actionable settings.
 Similar to these approaches, the range of feature values can be limited [38, 40].
 Either based on the training data, or inputted by the user.
 When considering our example, there are most likely plenty of 20-year-old people, and also people with 15 years of working experience in the training data.
 However, the issue with this example is that age and working experience are correlated, and the combination of the feature values is highly unlikely.
 Neither of the previously discussed techniques take correlation into account.

 Some efforts have been made to handle correlated data, though these mostly leave the responsibility to the user.
 For example, the user can supply causal graphs between features to model certain feature correlations [39].
 These graphs are then applied to filter the already-generated counterfactuals to remove any that do not comply.
 This could mean that no counterfactuals remain, as the filtering happens after the generative process is completed.
 A Julia implementation has shown promise by limiting feature combinations to the ones made in the training data, though again the user needs to supply each of these relations manually [41].